Slazenger: War years (1939–1945)

-The following lists a snapshot of some of their larger contracts completed for the UK Government in the years 1939–1945, as recorded by Slazenger, Gradidge, Sykes and Ayres in 1946:
+The following lists a snapshot of some of the company's larger contracts completed for the UK Government between 1939 and 1945, as recorded by Slazenger, Gradidge, Sykes and Ayres in 1946:

-Slazenger in New South Wales, Australia, produced naval utility launches at Newcastle, NSW for their WW II effort.
+In Australia, Slazenger produced naval utility launches at Newcastle, New South Wales, for the country's war effort.

 At its peak

-In its heyday, the empire of Slazenger Gradidge Sykes and Ayres stretched across the world with either licensed distributors or agents and/or manufacturing operations in which the company had partnerships or licensing agreements with.
-Distributors were flung far and wide as far away as New Zealand and Africa, in remote places such as Iceland, Newfoundland, Madagascar and even Bolivia.
+In its heyday, the Slazenger, Gradidge, Sykes and Ayres empire stretched across the world with either licensed distributors or agents and/or manufacturing operations with which the company had partnerships or licensing agreements.
+Distributors were found in New Zealand and Africa, as well as remote locations such as Iceland, Newfoundland, Madagascar and Bolivia.

 Selling a brand

-In the days when wooden tennis racquets held no peer, brands such as Slazenger and Dunlop were a dominant force in the world, but with the popularity of the metal tennis racquets from the early 1980s and then the fast transition to even more popular composite materials such as fiberglass, graphite, Kevlar and so on more and more brands became available to the consumer.
-The new brands became popular due to their ability to meet consumer trends and demand for the new technology.
-Slazenger was slow to react.
-The company could not re-gear its existing factories to produce products in the new materials and there was a major existing investment in plant and raw materials.
-The company tried to market its product against these new products using quality as the unique selling point, but the quality level of imports quickly improved and soon Slazenger lost popularity and fell from prominence.
+In the days when wooden tennis racquets held no peer, brands such as Slazenger and Dunlop were dominant forces in the global market.
+However, with the rise in popularity of metal tennis racquets from the early 1980s and then the fast transition to even more popular composite materials such as fiberglass, graphite and Kevlar, more brands emerged and became popular due to their ability to meet consumer trends and demand for the new technology.
+Slazenger, in contrast, was slow to react.
+The company could not re-gear its existing factories to produce products using the new materials and there was a major existing investment in plant and raw materials.
+The company tried to market its product against these new products using quality as its unique selling point, but the quality level of imports quickly improved and Slazenger lost popularity and fell from prominence.